Plumagednine/15-112-Fail-Early-and-Often/README.md

 If you press "Control+1" you can toggle images on and off.
 (Disabled by default due to preformance issues)\
 If you press "Control+2" you can toggle cone of vision. \
-If you press "Control+3" you restart the game.
+If you press "Control+3" you restart the game.\
+If you press "Control+4" you trigger move to the next level.

 ## :rocket: Technologies ##